Meruem292/Audentia/README.md

-# Audentia
+# EcoVend

-Welcome to Audentia, a Next.js app that rewards users for recycling.
+Welcome to EcoVend, a Next.js app that rewards users for recycling.

 To get started, take a look at src/app/page.tsx.